RunDevelopment/RunDevelopment.github.io/posts/tdb-gma/tbd-general-ma.md

 5. If $A \ne \empty$, return $(f,A,s)$ as the minimal solution range.
 6. Otherwise, increment $s$ and go to step 3.

-Since conjecture 8 states that the $f$ value of the minimal solution can be computed from $s$, the algorithm simply tries all $s$ in order to find the first $f$ value that together forms a solution.
-Assuming that the conjecture is true, this algorithm will always find the minimal solution range.
+A simple brute-force approach: try all $s$ and pick the smallest.
+This algorithm is guaranteed to terminate, since a minimal solution always exists as will be shown later.

 The runtime complexity of this algorithm is $O(s \cdot |X|)$, assuming that all arithmetic operations are $O(1)$ in time and space.

 ### Finding solutions with $a=0$

-Solutions with $a=0$ are interesting, because they are very efficient to compute.
+Solutions with $a=0$ are interesting for practical applications, because they are very efficient, solving the problem in just one multiplication plus one bit shift.
 Unfortunately, not all CFMPs have solutions with $a=0$ and if solutions with $a=0$ exist, they are often not minimal solutions.

 The following algorithm will find the solution $(f,0,s)$ with the smallest $s$, if it exists: